rebekahhughes97/policeviolence/project_proposal.md

 of protests/excessive force (using metro/rural classifications, or other).
 We will additionally explore the relationship between income and police violence and the occurrence of protests, through statistical analyses.
-We plan to conduct multiple regression analyses as well focused on the police violence on individuals from 2013 to 2020.

-\***does anybody have any ideas for regression analyses? \> are we running regression on race + income to look at the likelihood of death by police brutality?**

-**Something that might be interesting is to compare election data/changes 2016 and 2020 with recorded protests in the same area geographically to see if there are statistically significant changes/relationship.
-This could also just be a visual map.**
+We plan to conduct regression analyses to explore whether an association exists between police violence from 2013-2020 and sociodemographic characteristics of counties.
+This will be done by operationalizing the outcome, instances of police violence, as a count and investigating whether certain factors are associated with a higher count.

 #### Visualizations